Commerce, Mississippi: History

 The construction of a railroad through Commerce was nearly completed in 1840, when the administration of Governor Alexander McNutt took the charter away from the Hernando Bank, bankrupting both the bank and the railroad.

 In 1843, the Mississippi River changed its course, submerging a portion of Commerce Landing.
 In an effort to save their homes, the early settlers built the first levees in this portion of the Delta.
 The county seat was temporarily moved to Peyton.
 Six months later it was moved back to Commerce.
 The Board of Supervisors then moved the county seat to Austin.

 Explorer and naturalist Samuel Washington Woodhouse documented stopping above Commerce in 1849 "to take in wood".

 Much of the land of Commerce was sold by Thomas Fletcher to Ransom H. Byrn, who planted cotton, and was by 1860 the second largest slave owner in Tunica County.

 In 1888, the steamer Kate Adams, the fastest boat of its type on the Mississippi River, caught fire near Commerce, killing 23.
 The people of Commerce provided food, clothing and transportation to the survivors.

 As a child during the 1920s, blues musician Robert Johnson lived with his parents on the Abbay & Leatherman plantation in Commerce, and attended nearby Indian Creek School.
 A Mississippi Blues Trail marker is located in Commerce.

-In 1955, a tornado touched down on the Abbay & Leatherman plantation, killing 28.
+On February 1st, 1955, a tornado touched down on the Abbay & Leatherman plantation just after 2:20 PM CST, killing at least 23.
 It cut a 600 yd wide path and destroyed a row of tenant houses, a school, a church, and a cotton gin.
 The school was in session, and most of the dead were children and their teacher.